Hotel Santo isn’t just a place to stay—it’s a piece of Vanuatu’s story.

 A Front-Row Seat to Political Change

-Even though it was officially opened by the French and British High Commissioners back in the colonial days, Hotel Santo quickly became a meeting point for local leaders.
-During the Coconut War and the independence movement, the hotel remained a focal point for discussions and decision-making.
+Officially opened in the colonial era by the French and British High Commissioners, Hotel Santo quickly became a gathering place for local leaders.
+During the Coconut War and the independence movement, it was a discreet but important venue for conversations that shaped the future of the nation.

-When Vanuatu finally gained independence, the country’s first Prime Minister, Father Walter Lini, visited on his first visit to the island.
-From Room 21, the first Ni-Vanuatu flag was raised at Antonioz Park—a significant moment in the nation's history.
-Impulsed by Dinh Van Tho, the municipality later renamed the park Unity Park to reflect the newfound national harmony.
+When Vanuatu gained independence, the country’s first Prime Minister, Father Walter Lini, visited on his first trip to the island.
+From Room 21, the staff witnessed in July 1980, the first ever raising of the Ni-Vanuatu flag across the hotel at Antonioz Park — a defining moment in the nation’s history.
+At the initiative of Dinh Van Tho, the municipality later renamed the park Unity Park, as a symbol of reconciliation after the independence struggles.

-Beyond politics, Hotel Santo is a treasure trove of Vanuatu’s history.
-Original 1970s artwork, historic newspaper clippings, and traditional ceremonial tamtams can be found throughout the hotel, offering a glimpse into the island’s cultural evolution.
+Hotel Santo is more than accommodation — it is a living gallery of Vanuatu’s story.
+Original 1970s artworks, framed historic newspaper clippings, and traditional ceremonial tamtams are displayed throughout the property, each piece carrying its own chapter of the island’s cultural journey.

 A Place for Everyone

-For over five decades, the Dinh family has upheld a tradition of open hospitality, ensuring Hotel Santo remains accessible to everyone—including those from remote inland villages.
-For many Santo men and women making the journey to Luganville for the first time, visiting the hotel pool is a moment of wonder.
+For over five decades, the Dinh family has upheld a tradition of open hospitality, ensuring that Hotel Santo remains a place where everyone feels welcome — from international travellers to visitors from remote inland villages.
+For many Santo men and women making the journey to Luganville, their first dip in the hotel pool is a moment of pure wonder, remembered long after they return home.

 Hotel Santo is a place where history is still being written, and we invite you to be part of the story.